ABBA museum to open in Swedish capital in 2013

-STOCKHOLM A museum devoted to pop supergroup ABBA will open next year in the Swedish capital aiming to attract hundreds of thousands of visitors, organizers said on Wednesday.
+STOCKHOLM A museum devoted to pop supergroup ABBA will open next year in the Swedish capital aiming to attract hundreds of thousands of visitors, organisers said on Wednesday.

 The museum, a permanent exhibition within a hall of fame of Swedish pop music, will feature memorabilia like stage costumes worn by the singers.
 Visitors will also be able to sing along to ABBA songs alongside life size holograms of the group.